kmanley/zerorpc/README.md

 A protocol (and Python implementation) for RPC over [ZeroMQ] which uses JSON for data serialization.
-The resulting Python implementation is approx 5x faster than the corresponding xmlrpcserver & client in the single-threaded case, and over 10x faster in the multithreaded case.
+The resulting Python implementation is approx 5x faster than the corresponding xmlrpcserver & client in the single-threaded case, and nearly 10x faster in the multithreaded case.
 It is simple to achieve over 10K RPC calls/sec with this implementation.

 [ZeroMQ]: http://www.zeromq.org/

 ## Requirements

-- [Python] (tested with 2.7)
+- [Python] tested with 2.7
 - [ZeroMQ Python bindings]
-- [UltraJson] (but you can plug in your own JSON serializer/deserializer)
+- [UltraJson] but you can plug in your own JSON serializer/deserializer

 [Python]: http://www.python.org
 [ZeroMQ Python bindings]: http://www.zeromq.org/bindings:python